bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/jGBryx?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/QWgwpGv?editors=0010"></iframe>We have two inputs now, but when you enter the temperature in one of them, the other doesn't update.
+<iframe src="https://codepen.io/bgoonz/pen/QWgwpGv?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>We have two inputs now, but when you enter the temperature in one of them, the other doesn't update.
 This contradicts our requirement: we want to keep them in sync.

 We also can't display the BoilingVerdict from Calculator.
 The Calculator doesn't know the current temperature because it is hidden inside the TemperatureInput.